foreverfighter/coding-for-non-coders/README.md

 ### What is GraphQL?

-GraphQL is a modern way to write and execute API queries.
+GraphQL is a modern way to write and execute API queries over the internet.

 [The Simple Guide to GraphQL](https://github.com/siowyisheng/simple-graphql) [GraphQL docs](https://graphql.github.io/learn/)